side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 &gt;tut1
 Usage: tut1 path</code></pre></td></tr></tbody></table>

-If the `tut1` command outputs "`Usage: tut1 path`", all is well.
+If the `tut1` command outputs “`Usage: tut1 path`”, all is well.
 A set of tutorial programs has been copied (by `setup`) to ***`boost-root`***`/libs/filesystem/example/test` and then built.
 You are encouraged to modify and experiment with them as the tutorial progresses.
 Just invoke the `bld` script again to rebuild.

-If something didn't work right, here are troubleshooting suggestions:
+If something didn’t work right, here are troubleshooting suggestions:

--   The `bjam` program executable isn't being found.
+-   The `bjam` program executable isn’t being found.
 Check your path environmental variable if it should have been found, otherwise see [Boost Getting Started](http://www.boost.org/more/getting_started/windows.html).

 -   Look at `bjam.log` to try to spot an indication of the problem.

 <span id="Reporting-size">Reporting the size of a file</span> - ([tut1.cpp](../example/tut1.cpp))
 -------------------------------------------------------------------------------------------------

-Let's get started.
+Let’s get started.
 One of the simplest things we can do is report the size of a file.

 <table><colgroup><col style="width: 100%" /></colgroup><tbody><tr class="odd"><td><pre><code>tut1.cpp</code></pre><blockquote><pre><code>#include &lt;iostream&gt;
 #include &lt;boost/filesystem.hpp&gt;